 Draft

 Being born in a family of entrepreneurs, I have always been trained that one key of success is efficiency.
 My interest and research in efficiency led me to discover the Japanese concept of continuous improvement called Kaizen.
 This led me to explore internships I could apply for to learn this concept further and got one for Mitsubishi Krama Yudha Spare Parts Indonesia.
 From this internship I learned about the basics of logistics and efficiency, but most importantly I got to experience and involve myself in the Japanese business philosophy Kaizen.
-I find combining concepts of optimization and efficiency through learning from different perspectives important in finding the best possible solution.
+I find combining concepts of optimization and efficiency through learning from different perspectives are important in finding the best possible solution.
 With a degree in Industrial Engineering from UIUC, I will further learn a different perspective to factor in and reach my goal of creating the best solutions to problems occurring around the world.

+Notes:

+As the prompt asks, the reader wants to see your explanation in detail of your experience.
+The best way I think is to give one example of what you did practically that gave you the opportunity to learn Kaizen.
+Delve deeper into that real-life experience and relate that to your major.

 2. Describe your personal and/or career goals after graduating from UIUC and how your selected first-choice major will help you achieve them.
 (150 words)